 - Treatment must be based on the best evidence available.

-- WorkSafe does not allow remedial massage therapists to provide referrals to other health services.
+- WorkSafe does not allow remedial massage service providers to provide referrals to other health services

 What the Agent can pay for

 The Agent can pay the reasonable costs of remedial massage services that meet all of the following criteria: